mantidproject/documents/Design/CrashReporting/DesignDocument.md

 ##### Mantid Launcher

 The Mantid Launcher should be lightweight and invisible to the user.
-On Windows and Linux Mantid is already launched via a batch and bash script respectively which can be extended upon to fulfill this purpose.
+On Windows and Linux Mantid is already launched via a batch and bash script respectively which can be extended upon to fulfil this purpose.

 Preliminary testing on windows shows Mantid obeying the following exit code structure.